ckf42/codelib/README.md

 # codelib

 Some scripts I have written.
-May become handy.
+May be handy.